Course Requirements and Schedule

 Students typically complete their course requirements during the first two years in the program.
 The NB&B Program offers semester long academic courses and shorter "nanocourses" aimed at professional development.
 Two advanced, semester-long electives are required for the PhD.

-- Analysis for Neuroscientists (or equivalent training in Rigor and Reproducibility).
+- Analysis for Neuroscientists (GR6030, or equivalent training in Rigor and Reproducibility)

 - In addition, students do three research rotations during their first year, which are a major part of the first-year curriculum

 - Two elective courses relevant to the student's research.
-These could be chosen from among Program course offerings (go to list of courses ) or, broadly, relevant courses offered by any Columbia department.
+These could be chosen from among Program course offerings or, broadly relevant courses offered by any Columbia department, with Co-Director approval.

 GR7000 series courses are short nanocourses.
 While elective course work is typically completed by the end of the second year, as many graduate courses are offered in alternate years, the final course for some students may be in their third year.
 The curriculum is tailored to the students and requirements are flexible.

-Note that MD/PhDs take the Medical School neuroscience course instead of the survey course, they can participate but are not required to take Crafting a Research Proposal or Responsible Conduct.
+Note that MD/PhDs have slightly different requirements, including taking the Medical School neuroscience course instead of the Survey I & II courses.
+They can participate in, but are not required, to take Responsible Conduct as this topic is covered in their Medical School courses.